 Fishing methods and key species

 Historically, trawling was the main fishing method used in the MITF.
 In 2011, longlining was added as an approved fishing method (AFMA 2010).
-This followed a longlining trial over four seasons (2007–2010) that demonstrated longlining as an effective method for targeting Patagonian toothfish (Dissostichus eleginoides)and showed that mitigation methods could be implemented to minimise seabird interactions with longline gear (AFMA 2010).
-Since the 2010–11 season, toothfish in the MITF have been solely taken using longline, with the exception of a trial of pots in the 2013–14 fishing season.
+This followed a longlining trial over four seasons (2007–2010) that demonstrated longlining as an effective method for targeting Patagonian toothfish (Dissostichus eleginoides) and showed that mitigation methods could be implemented to minimise seabird interactions with longline gear (AFMA 2010).
+Since the 2010–11 season, toothfish in the MITF have been solely taken using longline, except for a trial of pots in the 2013–14 fishing season.
 Bycatch is generally low and is regulated by a 50 t limit for any one species.
-The bycatch, primarily grenadier (Macrourus spp.)and violet cod (Antimora rostrata), has never exceeded the 50 t limit for any one species in a season.
+The bycatch, primarily grenadier (Macrourus spp.) and violet cod (Antimora rostrata), has never exceeded the 50 t limit for any one species in a season.

-The harvest strategy for Patagonian toothfish is consistent with the precautionary approach of the CCAMLR and is considered more precautionary than the guidelines of the Commonwealth Fisheries Harvest Strategy Policy (HSP; DAFF 2007).
-For Patagonian toothfish, the reference points dictate that median escapement of the spawning biomass at the end of a 35-year projection period is 50 per cent of median pre-exploitation level and that the probability of the spawning biomass dropping below 20 per cent of its pre-exploitation median level is less than 10 per cent over the projection.
+The harvest strategy for Patagonian toothfish is consistent with the guidelines of the Commonwealth Fisheries Harvest Strategy Policy (HSP; Department of Agriculture and Water Resources 2018).
+For Patagonian toothfish, the reference points dictate that median escapement of the spawning biomass at the end of a 35-year projection period is 50% of the median pre-exploitation level and that the probability of the spawning biomass dropping below 20% of its pre-exploitation median level is less than 10% over the projection.
 The total allowable catch (TAC) was previously set separately for the two main areas (Aurora Trough and Macquarie Ridge).
 However, based on scientific advice that it is highly likely that there is a single stock of Patagonian toothfish around Macquarie Island (see ‘Stock structure’, below), the management plan was amended in January 2012 to merge the two areas, and a single TAC is now set for the entire fishery.
 The MITF was recertified as sustainable by the Marine Stewardship Council in July 2017.

 The effort in the fishery has been consistent over time, with one or two vessels active in the fishery every year since the fishery began in 1994.